President Aliyev: Modern tourism industry to appear in Azerbaijan (UPDATE)

 The president further emphasized that the hotel location is also very convenient.

 "This is the downtown area, and guests of the hotel can have a walk to the most interesting places of the city - Boulevard, Icherisheher and other places in the downtown area.
-Surely, activity of this hotel will give impetus to the tourism development in the country.
-Because, now this is one of the main directions for us.
+Surely, activity of this hotel will give impetus to the development of tourism in the country.
+That’s because now this is one of the main directions for us.
 The number of tourists in the country is growing," the head of state said.

+“The tourist flow to Azerbaijan grew 22 percent in 2016 and 20 percent in 2017,” he noted.
+“This is while for January-April this year, the tourist flow to Azerbaijan grew 13 percent.
+Today, tourists from more than 90 countries can come to Azerbaijan by using the ASAN Viza system.
+We have seven airports, and excellent infrastructure projects are being implemented.
+Azerbaijan’s State Tourism Agency has been recently created, and this will give impetus to the development of tourism.”

+The head of state added that modern tourism industry will be created in Azerbaijan.

 Follow Trend on Telegram.
 Only most interesting and important news